bkrainock/manager-resources/docs/about.md

 Ever since about the age of 16 I've realized I find fulfillment in the relationships and connections have the opportunity to build with others.
 In high school the subject I excelled in was Spanish and I don't think its because I'm any better at learning a foreign language than anyone else, its because I enjoyed learned learning about a different culture while learning a new language.

 In the workplace I derive the same fulfillment forging healthy, authentic relationships built on trust.
 Because I care about those I work with, I believe in giving honest, timely feedback.
-I hope those I work with feel the same and are willing to the return the favor.
+I believe taking good care of those I work with and taking care of the end user is taking care of the business.

 I believe in bringing my full self to work and creating safe spaces where others can do the same.
 It is my belief that strong teams build upon a foundation of trust can accomplish almost anything.
 Something I strive to instill in team cultures is the African proverb, "If you want to go fast, go alone.
 If you want to go far, go together.".